 In The Marketing Section,

-Do you want the best of my bookmarked links in a handy monthly newsletter?
+It’s nearly time for my monthly newsletter of the best bookmarked links.
 When you subscribe you will also get a nifty mini book crammed with marketing notes as a thank you.

 If you like the blog and want to shout me a coffee, hit the coffee button up top or here.
 I appreciate the virtual coffee love.
 Thanks.